shelchkov/simple-table-react/README.md

 ```

 DataTable also receives optional functions: handleRowClick, getCellColor and getValue.
 Component that Actions function returns will be placed at the right of every row.

+## Contribution

+Run `npm version patch` to add new tag and push it to GitHub.
+Run `npm publish` to build and publish puckage.